kevinchabreck/mongo-productivity-hook/README.md

 A Git post-commit hook used to record and analyze developer productivity.

+Author: Kevin Chabreck

-A [programming challenge](https://www.mindsumo.com/contests/help-mongodb-track-our-productivity) issued by MongoDB
+A [programming challenge](https://www.mindsumo.com/contests/help-mongodb-track-our-productivity) issued by MongoDB.